arpanpal010/geminiblog/README.md

 visit 127.0.0.1:8000 to preview your blog.

 I've copied 9 of my blog posts in the markdown folder to make you more excited about geminiblog and how to write markdown posts.

+You can find even more customized version of this fork that drives my blog - [here](https://github.com/wifiextender/wifiextender.github.io).